-Home > The Five Schools of Islamic Law > Part 2: Personal Law > 6.
-Marriage > Determination of Maintenance > Husband's Debt Claim against Wife
+Home > Marriage according to the Five Schools of Islamic Law > Determination of Maintenance > Husband's Debt Claim against Wife

 Determination of Maintenance

 The schools concur that a wife's maintenance is wajib in all its three forms: food, clothing and housing.
 They also concur that maintenance will be determined in accordance with the financial status of the two if both are of equal status.
 Here, by the financial status of the wife is meant the financial status of her family and its standard of living.